Friday’s ‘Days Of Our Lives’ Spoilers: JJ & Haley Go On The Run

-Days of our Lives spoilers for Friday, May 17 reveal that there will be plenty of drama to last the weekend.
+Days of Our Lives spoilers for Friday, May 17, reveal that there will be plenty of drama to last the weekend.

-According to a recent report by Soap Hub, Days of our Lives viewers will watch as JJ Deveraux (Casey Moss) and Haley Chen (Thia Megia) will make a stunning decision to go on the run.
+According to a recent report by Soap Hub, Days of Our Lives viewers will watch as JJ Deveraux (Casey Moss) and Haley Chen (Thia Megia) will make a stunning decision to go on the run.

-As many fans already know, Haley has been in danger of being deported ever since JJ’s father, Jack Deveraux (Matthew Ashford) spilled the beans about Haley being undocumented.
+As many fans already know, Haley has been in danger of being deported ever since JJ’s father, Jack Deveraux (Matthew Ashford), spilled the beans about Haley being undocumented.
 Jack is using Haley’s immigration status to boost his campaign as mayor of Salem.

 Haley tried to avoid being deported by staging a fake wedding to Tripp Dalton (Lucas Adams).
-However, his girlfriend, Claire Brady (Olivia Rose Keegan) plotted to break up the relationship, leaking recordings to Eve and Jack to share.
+However, his girlfriend, Claire Brady (Olivia Rose Keegan), plotted to break up the relationship, leaking recordings to Eve and Jack to share.

 Now Haley has been ordered to return to China, where she hasn’t been since she was a young child.
 Instead of allowing Haley to be whisked off to a foreign land, JJ will take her away and the pair will go on the run in order to avoid ICE.